stephentcannon/backbone-router/README.md

 because if i want to intercept routes then i should be able to define global and route based before and after hooks that can call one or more functions to handle the route...but only if necessary

+#history
+this router was created around May 2012 for EtherPOS, a multi-store retail point of sale system built on meteor, back in

+at that time there reallly weren't any routers for Meteor

+so it is very minimalistic, but it gets the job done

 #usage